-Lots of exciting things are happening now, I have to pinch myself to believe how lucky I have been.
-I now have lots of projects on the go ranging from big to small, from boho to modern and that’s all crazy good for me as it means each project has totally fresh ideas.
-Im also building a portfolio of product that I will be launching in the summer, this will include wallpapers, cushions, candles and some smaller pieces of furniture.
+Lots of exciting things are happening now.
+I have to pinch myself to believe how lucky I have been!
+I now have lots of projects on the go ranging from big to small, from boho to modern.
+That’s all crazy good for me as it means each project has totally fresh ideas.
+Also I’ve been building a portfolio of product that I will be launching in the summer.
+This will include wallpapers, cushions, candles and some smaller pieces of furniture.

 – What do you love most about an empty canvas?
 How do you develop your ideas for an interior space?

 I find that empty canvas’s are the hardest to work with.
 For myself it’s ok, but for clients I really like to see one or two pieces of furniture or colour that they love to get the ball rolling.
 The one great thing about starting from the bones of a room is that you can play more with lighting, flooring and layouts, that’s always super fun!
 I develop my ideas from my clients needs, I try my best to find out how the will use the room and try to harness their own style and enhance key pieces of furniture that they like to incorporate.
 From that point everything starts going crazy in my head.
 However I try not to look on pinterest until the later stages as I think it can confuse a situation and you are in danger of losing the original sentiment to the design.